terramate-io/terramate/docs/sharing-data.md

 # Globals

-Globals provide a way to define information that can be re-used across stacks with a clear hierarchical/merge semantic.
+Globals provide a way to define data that can be re-used across stacks with a clear hierarchical/merge semantic.

 Defining globals is fairly straightforward, you just need to